ForecastOS/investos/guides/introduction/how_investos_works.md

 [BaseCost](https://github.com/ForecastOS/investos/tree/v0.3.9/investos/portfolio/cost_model/base_cost.py) provides a common interface to extend to create custom cost models.

 Cost models are passed into your investment strategy (BaseStrategy) upon initialization of your investment strategy.
-Your investment strategy will calculate simulated realized costs, based on the logic in your cost model.
+Your investment strategy will calculate estimated (if using SPO) and simulated realized costs, based on the logic in your cost model.

 Off-the-shelf costs, which extend BaseCost, include: